LegacyLeap Logo

 Legacy StackModern Target StackEOL Date*Key PitfallsPrimary Outcomes of MigrationROI Levers

-VB6 (Visual Basic 6).NET 8 (C#)Runtime tied to OS lifecycle (Windows 10 support ends Oct 2025; Windows 11 TBD)Heavy UI/business logic coupling, COM dependencies, lack of automated testsMaintainable, supported codebase; modern UI frameworks; cross-platform potentialLower maintenance cost; access to modern developer talent
+VB6 (Visual Basic 6).NET 8 (immediate target), .NET 10 LTS (strategic target, supported through Nov 2028)Runtime tied to OS lifecycle (Windows 10 support ends Oct 2025; Windows 11 TBD)Heavy UI/business logic coupling, COM dependencies, lack of automated testsMaintainable, supported codebase; modern UI frameworks; cross-platform potentialLower maintenance cost; access to modern developer talent

 Classic ASPASP.NET Core (Razor/MVC)Support tied to OS; feature-frozenScript-based pages hard to test; security vulnerabilities in legacy authenticationStructured, secure MVC framework; cross-platform hostingReduced security risk; easier integration with modern APIs